Netflix is a perfect streaming service for kids, as there are plenty of great options under its Kids profile for all ages.

-Fans of Pokemon have a lot of options on Netflix, as there is a ton of series from the franchise available for streaming.
+Fans of Pokemon have many options on Netflix, as there is a ton of series from the franchise available for streaming.

 There is also the kids’ movie from the franchise, Pokemon The Movie: I Choose You.

-Be warned; there are moments that are devastatingly sad in this movie, so parents should watch it with the kids as a family-friendly movie on Netflix at least for the first time.
+Be warned; some moments are devastatingly sad in this movie, so parents should watch it with the kids as a family-friendly movie on Netflix, at least for the first time.
 However, the story of Ash and Pikachu is heartwarming and very rewatchable for kids of all ages.

-This Pokemon movie is set in an alternate timeline from the series and shows Ash heading out to try to find Legendary Pokemon Ho-Oh.
+This Pokemon movie is set in an alternate timeline from the series and shows Ash heading out to find Legendary Pokemon Ho-Oh.